Free 30 Day Trial

-Uptime - VM Test
+Uptime - OS Test

 In most virtualized environments, it is essential to monitor the uptime of VMs hosting critical server applications in the infrastructure.
 By tracking the uptime of each of the VMs, administrators can determine what percentage of time a VM has been up.
 Comparing this value with service level targets, administrators can determine the most trouble-prone areas of the virtualized infrastructure.